 Marcella started the vocal studies with Maestro Davide Rocca in Milan who guided her in the first steps of the career.
 After graduated in singing at the Conservatorio Paganini of Genova, in August 2016 and July 2018 she performed the role of Pamina in Mozart’s Die Zauberflöte and Rosalinde in Strauss’s Die Fledermaus c/o the Lyric Opera Studio of Weimar directed by Maestro Damon Nestor Ploumis.

 In September 2017 she awarded a place with full scholarship at the prestigious Royal College of Music London under the guidance of Sally Burgess, where she graduated in July 2019.

-Many projects have involved her at the Royal College of Music, including singing for screen composers or artists from the Royal Academy of Arts.
+Many projects have involved her at the Royal College of Music, including singing for screen composers and artists from the Royal Academy of Arts.

 In the last years, she participated at masterclasses of the critically acclaimed mezzo-soprano Sonia Ganassi and she took baroque repertoire classes with the soprano Marinella Pennicchi for the baroque repertoire.

 Her recent successful debuts include Musetta in Puccini's La Bohème (Auditorium Santa Barnaba, Brescia, Italy), Nedda (cover) in Leoncavallo's I Pagliacci (the Varna State Theatre), the soloist for Handel's Messiah conducted by Martinho Lutero Galati (Basilica di Sant'Eufemia, Milano, Italy), the soloist in Orff's Carmina Burana conducted by Claudio di Meo (St. Alban's, Uk) and Schoenberg's Pierrot Lunaire with "Ensemble Matters", the role of Valancienne in The Merry Widow (Teatro Santa Giulia in Brescia).

 Having not taken signing as first field of studying, Marcella gained also her undergraduate degree in Psychology at the Catholic University of Milan.